mtricht/youtube-music-now-playing/README.md

 Created to be used with [gamesense-essentials](https://mtricht.github.io/gamesense-essentials/).

 ## Installation
-Before starting make sure th-ch/youtube-music is not currently running.
+Before starting make sure th-ch/youtube-music is closed.

 Disclaimer: installing the plugin like this is probably error prone and will probably make it disappear after an automatic update.